5T33Z0/Clover-Crate/Boot_Graphics/README.md

 >No entry in manual

 ### UIScale
-Set the scaling factor for the size of the macOS bootmenu.
+Set the scaling factor for the size of the macOS boot menu.
 Set to `2` for 4k displays.